-If you are a student living on campus or locally and experiencing a mental health or wellbeing crisis and have not made or are waiting for an appointment with the Mental Health and Wellbeing Team there are additional sources of crisis support available for you, outlined below.
-More information regarding booking an appointment with the Mental Health and Wellbeing Team.
+If you are a student living on campus or locally, are experiencing a crisis and have not made or are waiting for an appointment with the Mental Health Team, there are additional sources of crisis support available for you, outlined below.
+More information regarding booking an appointment with the Mental Health Team.

 On Campus Support

 - University of Warwick Health Centre

 If you think that you are in crisis, experiencing suicidal thoughts or do not feel safe, you should contact your GP/ Doctor in the first instance.

 If you are living on campus and are not yet registered with a Health Centre practice, please see the following link: